 An Australian Recession: not a matter of if, but when (and how bad?)

 The world’s financial experts have been banging the (dol)drums louder and louder, warning of a US recession by 2020.
-And Australian economists predict that we could see that downturn here a little earlier.
-We’ve enjoyed almost 30 years of continuous growth in this country, but global and local trends point to a decelerating Australian economy.
+And Australian economists* predict that we could see that downturn here a little earlier.
+We’ve enjoyed almost 30 years of continuous growth in this country, but global and local trends point to the tides turning in the Australian economy.
 This slow-down could become a ‘downturn’ without too much trouble.

 The ‘R word’ strikes fear in the hearts of every business owner and that’s understandable… but let me provide another ‘R word’ for you: resilience.
 As one of Australia’s longest-standing business coaching firms, we coached businesses through the Global Financial Crisis of 2008 (the GFC).
 We know from first-hand experience what it takes for small and medium businesses in Australia to survive the tough times.
 Armed with the right information and strategies, small business owners may even be able to leverage a couple of recession-related opportunities.

 To quote the world’s greatest investor, Warren Buffett: “It’s only when the tide goes out that you discover who’s been swimming naked.”

 Now’s the time to put on the wetsuit and protect your business from the looming economic low-tide.

 A recession means that your competitors are all paddling up the same proverbial creek – only their boat may be leaky.
 If you take measures to recession-proof your business, you might be able to gain some of your competitors’ market share.
 If a stronger position has given you better pricing flexibility, you may be able to make their customers and clients yours.

 Recession-proofing your small business starts now!